andy-s-clark/pyrat/README.md

 ### Authentication

-The `api_key` cookie, header, and/or query argument provides minimal authentication.
+The `api_key` cookie, header, and/or query arguments provide minimal authentication.

 ### Health
 The health check does not require authentication.